lopcode/vips-ffm/README.md

 Vips.shutdown()
 ```

-The project has several samples, [described below](#samples).

-## Project goals

-Ideas and suggestions are welcome, but please make sure they fit in to these goals, or you have a good argument about
-why a goal should change!

-* Avoid manual work by automating as much as possible.
-This means upstream changes can be rapidly integrated.
-* Use the libvips operations API, as described in the [libvips documentation](https://www.libvips.org/API/current/binding.html)
-* Provide access to the raw bindings (`VipsHelper`), so users aren't blocked by helper bugs or API annoyances.
-* Incubate in [Photo Fox](https://github.com/lopcode/photo-fox) with some "real world" usage.

 ## Samples

-Samples are included that show various usages of the `libvips` bindings.
-They include validations, and run on GitHub
+Samples are included that show various usages of these bindings.
+They include validations, and run on GitHub Actions as
-Actions as "end-to-end tests" during development.
+"end-to-end tests" during development.
+You can find them all listed [here](https://github.com/lopcode/vips-ffm/tree/main/sample/src/main/kotlin/vipsffm/sample).

 To get set up to run samples (on macOS):
 * `brew install vips`